The following regulations apply to all students who are not citizens or “permanent residents” of the United States of America.

 To meet the full-time course load requirements at American University each semester, undergraduate students are required to register for a minimum of 12 credit hours, graduate students for a minimum of 9 credit hours, and law students in the master’s program for a minimum of 8 credit hours.
 Any change in registration which results in a course load below these minimum requirements must be authorized by International Student & Scholar Services (ISSS) in consultation with the student’s academic advisor.

-Students in F-1 or J-1 status who fail to meet the full-time enrollment requirements are considered by the Department of Homeland Security to be “out-of-status” and lose their eligibility for all immigration benefits including on-campus employment and practical training and may be subject to deportation.
+Students in F-1 or J-1 status who fail to meet the full-time enrollment requirements are considered by the Department of Homeland Security to be “in violation of their immigration status” and lose their eligibility for all immigration benefits including on-campus employment and practical training and may be subject to deportation.

 Students in F-1 or J-1 status are reminded that a transfer of immigration status from one US educational institution to another or a change of program within the same educational institution must be made according to immigration regulations.
 At American University such immigration transfers and program changes are authorized and processed through International Student & Scholar Services (ISSS), Butler Pavilion 410.